yanyanend/Ps_Group11_Assignment1/README.md

 ### 3. Google Test Setup with CMake

-This guide provides instructions on setting up the Google Test environment for C++ projects using [CMake](https://cmake.org/).
+This project uses Google Test to run unit tests of main program.
+This readme file also provides instructions on setting up the Google Test environment for C++ projects using [CMake](https://cmake.org/).

 ### 4. Test Program